Esri/jsapi-resources/bower/README.md

 The demo Dojo application can be found [here](dojo);

 ## RequireJS
-You also have the option to use [RequireJS](http://requirejs.org/) as the AMD loader with the API in place of the Dojo loader.
+You also have the option to use [RequireJS](http://requirejs.org/) as the AMD loader with the API instead of the Dojo loader.
 There are some limitations in this regard.
 The RequireJS loader is missing some methods that might be required at runtime, one of which is a cross-domain loader.
 You can view the provided [Gruntfile](requirejs/Gruntfile.js) for information on some build limitations.